chaosmail/getconfig/README.md

 #getconfig - config fetcher for node.js

-Managing configs for different envirments is kind of a pain.
+Managing configs for different environments is kind of a pain.

 In short I wanted it to:
-- Be simple to understand and use
+- Organize configurations in different directories ('dev', 'test', 'production', ..)
+- Automatically merge with the configuration file in the root directory
 - Use `NODE_ENV` environment variable to grab appropriate config
 - let me just go `var config = require('getconfig')` from anywhere in the app and have it Just Work™
 - Let me write configs that are structured like JSON but: